 RenterBuyer effectively turns your monthly rent into both a deposit and a credit score record

 And we love self-employed millennials.
 Our data-driven algorithm allows us to underwrite self-employed applicants better than any mortgage lender can!

 As we launch soon, we’ve already seen a lot of interest with hundreds of customer applications each month; we have an amazing team in place and our soon-to-be launched digital assistant will help anyone get purchase-ready giving you a tailor-made score and a personalised checklist to guide you through every step from renting to owning.

 There are over 10 million renting households in the UK and we’re on a mission to help 50,000 of these become homeowners within the next 5 years.

-We’d love to get your feedback as you help us build this mortgage-alternative solution together.
+We’d love to get your feedback as you help us build this solution together.
 Please join our community of Customers and Partners to share your thoughts and help someone you know own their home much sooner than they thought.

 About the Author

 Founder, RenterBuyer.
 Passionate about all things Property, Finance and Technology.
 Ex Banker...